 Historically, to start investing you needed to find a broker or a financial advisor to invest your money for you — and most advisors would only work with you if you had hundreds of thousands of dollars to invest.

 Even low-cost investment management companies that make it easier for average people to start investing, such as Vanguard, come with barriers to entry.
-To buy into most of their index funds, you need to have $3,000 in cash already saved.
+To buy into most of Vanguard’s mutual funds, for instance, you need to have $3,000 in cash already saved.
+These funds allow you to invest in various stocks and other investments to diversify your portfolio and limit your risk.

 Let’s take a look at the tools that can help you start investing money today.